aTangerine/SCUFFLE/README.md

 # SCUFFLE (Simple FSO Edition)

+SET UP MAIN TO SEND DATA TO NEW FUNCTION RATHER THAN REPURPOSE OLD

 Soul Calibur 6 Live Frame Data Reader -- based on the useful parts of the popular Tekken Bot Prime, it shows you frame data while you're playing the game so you don't have to alt-tab to a wiki or a google doc or a paste bin or yell at your twitch chat or <character> discord.
 Some of the frame data is even correct.

 This is the Simple FSO (Full Screen Overlay) Edition of SCUFFLE, which incorporates an abridged, simpler display of frame data on a full screen overlay - no need to use borderless.